njbergam/njbergam.github.io/_pages/about.md

 Research
 ======
-I'm interested in the foundations of machine learning and data science, particularly I like to bring together algorithmic, statistical, and geometric perspectives.
+I'm interested in machine learning as it relates to structure discovery (e.g. clustering, dimension reduction, neural network feature learning).
+On the theoretical side, I'd like to understand when exactly such structure discovery is efficiently doable (and, importantly, when it is not).
+On the practical side, I want to help scientists make informed conclusions about their data.

 Teaching
 ======